Income Tax Program

 Most international students will qualify to be Canadian residents for tax purposes with the Canada Revenue Agency (CRA).
 If you have an apartment, a bank account, a bus pass, etc., it shows that you have residential ties to St. John's.
 As a resident of Canada for part or all of a tax year (January 1 to December 31), you must file a tax return if you owe tax; or if you want to receive a refund because you paid too much income tax in a tax year.
 Scholarships are not taxed.
 Generally, students do not pay income tax.
 Income tax that was deducted from your pay cheques should be returned.

 You will also register to get a small credit on all the sales tax you pay.
-This is called the HST or GST Credit and is approximately $300 per year dependant on income, number of dependants you may have, etc..
+This is called the HST or GST Credit and is approximately $300 per year dependent on income, number of dependents you may have, etc..
 You must be 19 years of age, to be eligible.
 HST / GST CREDIT

 You will begin accumulating tuition credits.
 This may not help you now, but if you remain in Canada after graduation, these tuition credits will significantly reduce the amount of income tax you have to pay when you start working.
 If you had taxes deducted from your paycheck last year, you should get most of it back.